Answers to every conceivable question…

 Will acupuncture help me respond better in an IVF cycle if I have low ovarian reserve, high FSH or a diagnosis of premature menopause?

-Chances are your IVF specialist has told you that you are not the best candidate for IVF but if you decide to try a cycle or two then including acupuncture might make the IVF experience more pleasant and may increase the responsiveness of the ovaries but it is hard to say whether it will lead to an increased likelihood of pregnancy.
-If IVF fails then one option is to try a longer term strategy with a comprehensive treatment plan over several months.
-In some, but not all cases of low ovarian reserve and high FSH good results can be achieved with such an approach which includes acupuncture, Chinese herbs and lifestyle changes.
+Chances are your IVF specialist has told you that you are not the best candidate for IVF but if you decide to try a cycle or two then including acupuncture might make the IVF experience more pleasant and less stressful but it is hard to say whether it will lead to an increased likelihood of pregnancy.

 I am 45 years of age.
 Will acupuncture help IVF produce better results for me?